 Early developments in the area, albeit not in the precinct, included the establishment of Flemington Racecourse in 1840; and the historic track to Geelong on the alignment of the future Flemington Road, was also in place as early as 1840.
-A bridge was constructed over the Saltwater (Maribyrnong) River in 1851.144
+A bridge was constructed over the Saltwater (Maribyrnong) River in 1851.
+162

-Crown allotments in Portion 16 of the Parish of Doutta Galla, which is now located to the east of the railway line, were sold from November 1849.145 By 1853, allotments were being advertised in the 'village of Kensington, adjoining Flemington on the Government Road to the Race Course'.146 In 1856, a site to the north-west of the Kensington village allotments was reserved for the Melbourne Town Corporation cattle yards.
-The Newmarket livestock saleyards, which replaced the original yards at the corner of Victoria and Elizabeth streets, were completed in 1858; the first sales were held in 1859 and continued until the 1980s.147 Abattoirs were located to the west of the saleyards along Smithfield Road, towards the Saltwater River, with a bluestone lined stock route connecting the two.148
+Crown allotments in Portion 16 of the Parish of Doutta Galla, which is now located to the east of the railway line, were sold from November 1849.
+163 By 1853, allotments were being advertised in the 'village of Kensington, adjoining Flemington on the Government Road to the Race Course'.
+164 In 1856, a site to the north-west of the Kensington village allotments was reserved for the Melbourne Town Corporation cattle INCORPORATED DOCUMENT - SCHEDULE TO CLAUSE 72.04 Page | 52 yards.
+The Newmarket livestock saleyards, which replaced the original yards at the corner of Victoria and Elizabeth streets, were completed in 1858; the first sales were held in 1859 and continued until the 1980s.
+165 Abattoirs were located to the west of the saleyards along Smithfield Road, towards the Saltwater River, with a bluestone lined stock route connecting the two.
+166

 Allotments to the west of the railway line were sold from mid-1860, contemporary with the opening of the Melbourne-Essendon railway line in October 1860.
-Both J McConnell and E B Wight purchased allotments in this section, with subsequently streets named after them.149 Despite these sales, little development occurred in Kensington until the 1870s.
+Both J McConnell and E B Wight purchased allotments in this section, with subsequently streets named after them.
+Despite these sales, little development occurred in Kensington until the 1870s.

 The suburb, along with Flemington, was originally located within the Municipal District of Essendon.
 Emphasising the connection between the two localities, Kensington was listed under Flemington in the Sands & McDougall directories until the 1880s.
 The 14 listings under Kensington in 1870 increased to 68 in 1875, and included some commercial premises, such as a store and butcher, and industrial/manufacturing listings including tanners and candle-makers.
-150 In 1874, the Kensington Park racecourse was established 'a few yards' from the Kensington railway station by William S Cox, who subsequently established the Moonee Valley Racecourse after the closure of the Kensington course in 1883.151 The Railways Commissioners purchased 30 acres of the racecourse site for the provision of railway sheds.152
+168 In 1874, the Kensington Park racecourse was established 'a few yards' from the Kensington railway station by William S Cox, who subsequently established the Moonee Valley Racecourse after the closure of the Kensington course in 1883.
+169 The Railways Commissioners purchased 30 acres of the racecourse site for the provision of railway sheds.
+170

-As Victoria's wheat and wool production grew to international export levels, mills and stores began to be constructed in proximity to Melbourne's port and railway lines.
+As Victoria's wheat and wool production grew to international export levels, mills and stores began to be constructed in proximity to Melbourne's port and railway lines, albeit outside the current precinct boundary.
 The expanding rail network and infrastructure extended from Spencer Street and North Melbourne stations, and later from the new port at Victoria Dock, to areas south of the current precinct.
-Kensington Roller Flour Mill, owned by James Gillespie, was reportedly the largest mill in the country, and was constructed adjacent to the railway line in 1886-7.153 Nearby was Kimpton's Eclipse Hungarian Roller Flour Mills, constructed in 1887 at the corner of Arden and Elizabeth streets.
-Wool mills were also established along the railway network, and Moonee Ponds Creek.
-154 More noxious industries, such as glue works and bone mills were located on the banks of the Maribyrnong River, west of the precinct.
-Other small-scale industries located in Kensington included wood yards, coach builders and saw mills.
-155 As noted, and despite increasing objections in the early twentieth century that they were a 'cause of annoyance', the Newmarket saleyards continued to operate into the 1980s.156 These nearby industrial and manufacturing operations were important employers of Kensington residents, and were within walking distance of their homes.
+Kensington Roller Flour Mill, owned by James Gillespie, was reportedly the largest mill in the country, and was constructed adjacent to the railway line in 1886-7.171 Nearby was Kimpton's Eclipse Hungarian Roller Flour Mills, constructed in 1887 at the corner of Arden and Elizabeth streets.
+Wool mills were also established along the railway network, and Moonee Ponds Creek.172 More noxious industries, such as glue works and bone mills were located on the banks of the Maribyrnong River, west of the precinct.
+Other small-scale industries located in Kensington included wood yards, coach builders and saw mills.173 As noted, and despite increasing objections in the early twentieth century that they were a 'cause of annoyance', the Newmarket saleyards continued to operate into the 1980s.174 These nearby industrial and manufacturing operations were important employers of Kensington residents, including those in the precinct, and were within walking distance of their homes.